Predicting Personas Using Mechanic Frequencies and Game State Traces: Results and Discussion

 Both the SVM and the LSTM models trained on the human dataset labeled using self-perception (SL) struggles to find a pattern in the training data and also performs poorly on the testing set with an accuracy of $25.9\%$ and $18.7\%$ respectively.
 This result supports the finding in Section \ref{sec:label-comparison}, that humans may be poor judges of their own play persona.

-However, the SVM and LSTM models trained on the human dataset labeled using Action-Agreement (AA) is able to generalize to perform well on the test set, with an accuracy of $70\%$ and $72.6\%$ respectively.
+However, the SVM and LSTM models trained on the human dataset labeled using AAR are able to generalize to perform well on the test set, with an accuracy of $70\%$ and $72.6\%$ respectively.
 The testing accuracy is also similar to its training/validation scores, meaning that both distributions of human players, which total $363$ people, contain similar mechanical patterns that the classifier picked up on.
-The similarity in scores between LSTM model and SVM model supports our hypothesis that mechanic frequency is a good data augmentation method, being able to capture the essence of the player persona similar to using playtrace data.
+The similarity in scores between LSTM model and SVM model supports our hypothesis that mechanic frequency is a good data augmentation method, being able to capture the essence of the play persona similar to using playtrace data.